uncms-dev/uncms/docs/media-app.md

 ### File

-`cms.apps.media.models.File` is a wrapper around Django's FileField.
+`uncms.apps.media.models.File` is a wrapper around Django's FileField.
 This allows users to upload a file in one place and use it in more than one place.

 `File` is not intended for files uploaded via the public front-end of a website (i.e. non-staff users).